tanfwong/rfsoc_notes/_sources/ch4/loops.md

   loop from the loop hierarchy and hence save these extra 20 clock cycles.

-* For the nested loops with more than 2 levels in the hierarchy, the same set of procedures described about applies.
+* For nested loops with more than 2 levels in the hierarchy, the same set of procedures described about applies.
   - **Example 1:**
     ```c++